dobobaie/baby-workers/README.md

 # Workers Javascript
-Manage your functions asynchronously or as stack/timeout/interval/queue with baby-workers.
+Manage your functions asynchronously or as stack/timeout/interval/queue with baby-workers and promises.

 ## Install